SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Data

 \subsubsection{Australian Square Kilometre Array Pathfinder}

 The ASKAP Evolutionary Map of the Universe \citep[EMU;][]{emu1} aims to observe the whole sky visible to ASKAP down to 10~$\mu$\jybeam, though observing and processing is still underway.
-ASKAP's phased array feeds \citep[PAF;][]{Chippendale2010,Hotan2014,McConnell2016} allow 36 $\sim 1$~degree field-of-view primary beams to be independently pointed on the sky, making it a suitable instrument for survey work.
-Recently, a pilot set of observations for EMU were released, with calibrated visilibities made publicly available via the CSIRO \footnote{Commonwealth Scientific and Industrial Research Organisation} ASKAP Science Data Archive \citep[CASDA;][]{casda}.
-Pior to retrieving from CASDA, data are initially pre-processed and bandpass-calibrated using the \texttt{ASKAPsoft} \footnote{\url{https://www.atnf.csiro.au/computing/software/askapsoft/sdp/docs/current/pipelines/introduction.html}} pipeline on the Pawsey Supercomputing Centre in Perth, Western Australia.
-For this observation (ID SB9351) ASKAP's 36 primary beams are formed into a ``6 by 6'' footprint, covering $\sim 7\degr \times 7\degr$.
+ASKAP's phased array feeds \citep[PAF;][]{Chippendale2010,Hotan2014,McConnell2016} \CORRS{allow 36 independently-formed $\sim 1$~degree field-of-view (FoV) primary beams to be pointed on the sky \CORRStwo{within the $\sim 30$~deg$^2$ PAF FoV}}, making it a suitable instrument for survey work.
+Recently, a pilot set of observations for EMU were released, with calibrated visilibities made publicly available via the CSIRO \footnote{Commonwealth Scientific and Industrial Research Organisation} ASKAP Science Data Archive \citep[CASDA;][]{casda}. \CORRS{Prior to retrieving from CASDA, data go through radio frequency inteference (RFI) flagging, bandpass-calibration, and averaging} using the \texttt{ASKAPsoft} \footnote{\url{https://www.atnf.csiro.au/computing/software/askapsoft/sdp/docs/current/pipelines/introduction.html}} pipeline on the Pawsey Supercomputing Centre in Perth, Western Australia.
+For this observation (ID SB9351) ASKAP's 36 primary beams are formed into a ``6 by 6'' footprint, covering $\sim 6\degr \times 6\degr$.
 Each of these beams are processed and calibrated individually prior to co-adding in the image plane.
 PKS~B1934-638 is used for bandpass and absolute flux calibration, and the data are averaged to 1~MHz after calibration with a full bandwidth of 288~MHz.
 Observation details are presented in Table \ref{tab:obs}.
-After data are retrieved from CASDA, we perform additional self-calibration using the widefield imager \texttt{WSClean} \footnote{\url{https://sourceforge.net/p/wsclean/wiki/Home/}} \citep{wsclean1,wsclean2} which generates model visibilities while deconvolving the PSF from the visibilities to be used by the \texttt{CASA} \footnote{Common Astronomy Software Applications} \citep{casa} task \texttt{gaincal} to generate phase-only solutions over a 60~s interval.
-This process is repeated two more times, with the last iteration including amplitude solutions.
-For each beam we generate deep images using the ``Briggs'' \citep{Briggs95} weighting with robustness parameter $+0.25$, splitting the full ASKAP bandwidth into six subbands of $\Delta\nu = 48$~MHz all convolved to a common resolution of $16.2\arcsec \times 16.2\arcsec$.
-An additional full-bandwidth image is made for each beam.
+After data are retrieved from CASDA, \CORRS{data are imaged using the widefield imager \texttt{WSClean} \footnote{\url{https://sourceforge.net/p/wsclean/wiki/Home/}} \citep{wsclean1,wsclean2}.} For each beam we generate deep images using the ``Briggs'' \citep{Briggs95} weighting with robustness parameter $+0.25$, splitting the full ASKAP bandwidth into six subbands of $\Delta\nu = 48$~MHz, all convolved to a common resolution of $16.2\arcsec \times 16.2\arcsec$ \CORRS{matching the resolution in the lowest-frequency band}. \CORRS{We use the multi-scale CLEAN algorithm to ensure extended sources are accurately modelled.} An additional full-bandwidth image is made for each beam, \CORRS{as well as an additional full-bandwidth image with uniform weighting resulting in a resolution of $8\arcsec \times 8\arcsec$.}